opeleg24/NBA-Website-Server/README.md

 • [simple_html_dom](http://simplehtmldom.sourceforge.net/) - The external library used to scrap The NBA teams and players data.

-• [Slim](https://www.slimframework.com/) - The web server platform used to built the API request sysytem .
+• [Slim](https://www.slimframework.com/) - The web server framework used to built the API request sysytem.